NickTheGoodman/rdc-anagram-finder-node/README.md

 - Day 4 [6 hrs]
     - Finish planning for optimized algorithm by working through examples and writing pseudo-code on paper
     - Implement the initial version of OptimizedAnagramFinder using the LetterMap data structure
-- Day 5 []
+- Day 5 [1 hr]
-    - Make OptimizedAnagramFinder case-insensitive
+    - Make input and anagram-searching case-insensitive in OptimizedAnagramFinder

 ## Notes and Assumptions About Anagrams
 - The anagram solver will search for anagrams in a case-insensitive manner.